Nuntis-Spayz/gilthoniel/README.md

 with the firmware folder and tools, download file "install_gilthoniel_0.1.0.53.exe" (or later version) in the root of the repository.

+The installer (and application) has been tested on Windows 10 (64-bit) and Windows 7 (32 and 64-bit).

 ### Mac OS
 Although some development work is happening with a Mac OS version of the application progress getting the serial comms to work is on-going, please be patient.
 (There is definitely